Strauchanie

-Bryan Keith Strauchan (pronounced "Strawn"), better known as "Strauchanie" (pronounced "Strawny"), is a fictional Australian rules football player played by Peter Helliar, who first appeared during short sketches on Before the Game.
+Bryan Keith Strauchan (pronounced "Strawn"), better known as "Strauchanie" (pronounced "Strawny"), is a fictional Australian rules football player portrayed by Peter Helliar.

-Strauchanie is represented as a talentless, overweight bogan, oblivious to his own lack of ability, who occupied a position on the Collingwood Football Club's playing list until he announced his retirement in early April 2009 on Triple M.

-Through his regular segment on Before the Game, Strauchanie became a popular character for his combination of country football stereotypes and jokes about contemporary issues in the AFL.
-Strauchan has since made celebrity appearances, often performing in charity sports events.
+Strauchanie's character was represented as a talentless, overweight bogan, oblivious to his lack of ability, who fictionally occupied a position on the real-life Collingwood Football Club's playing list.
+Through regular sketches on football panel show Before the Game, Strauchanie became popular for combining country football stereotypes with jokes about contemporary issues in the AFL.

-Character
+During the character's period of popularity, Helliar often made celebrity appearances in charity sports events in character as Strauchan.

+Fictional biography

 Bryan Strauchan was born in 1984 to Roy and Soy Bean Strauchan in the country town of Horsham, Victoria.
-He is of Asian descent through his maternal parentage, although his appearance shows no physical Asian traits.
+He is of Asian descent through his maternal parentage, although his appearance shows no physical Asian traits, and was fictionally named captain of All-Asian Team of the Century.
 He is renowned for his illeism (i.e., referring to himself in the third person).

-He played his formative years of football in Horsham, reaching no higher than the reserves; nevertheless, he was supposedly selected by the Collingwood Football Club with the last pick in the 2004 National Draft.
+He played his formative years of football in Horsham, reaching no higher than the reserves; nevertheless, he was selected by the Collingwood Football Club with the last pick in the 2004 National Draft.
 Strauchan's progress was hampered by weight issues, lack of speed, lack of skills, and a crippling peanut allergy.
-He wore guernsey number 59, indicative of his mediocrity (AFL players seldom retain numbers higher than 40 longer than their junior years and almost never wear numbers higher than 50).
-He never made his Australian Football League (AFL) debut; however, former Collingwood coach Mick Malthouse had hinted that promotion may have been around the corner.
-Strauchan was purportedly named in the senior team for Collingwood's match against Sydney in 2005, but he had accidentally locked himself in a stairwell, which caused him to miss the game.
-He also has his own AFL footy card that describes all of his mediocre abilities.
+He wore guernsey number 59, indicative of his mediocrity since guernsey numbers above the mid-40s are only usually worn by reserves players with minimal senior prospects.
+He never made his Australian Football League (AFL) debut, although in one 2005 sketch he was purportedly named in the senior team for Collingwood's match against Sydney in 2005, but accidentally locked himself in a stairwell and missed the game.
+He has his own football card that describing all of his mediocre abilities.
+He announced his retirement from Collingwood in early April 2009.

-Strauchan has been involved in a relationship with real-life boundary rider Christi Malthouse, although incidences of infidelity are frequent.
-He has claimed that the reason he was not selected for play is that selectors are biased against Asians, but he was selected as captain in the Asian Team of the Century.

-He was man of the match in the 2009 E.J.
-Whitten Legends Game after kicking three goals.
-Late in the match, however, Strauchan injured his ankle after a tackle, putting the rest of his career in doubt.
-Although it appeared to be a joke at first, Strauchan did actually injure his ankle severely.

-Bryan Strauchan suffered a shocking lower-leg injury during the 2012 E.J.
-Whitten Legends Game that has possibly ended his football-playing days for good.